freeCodeCamp/guide/src/pages/android-development/index.md

 Lastly, learn to integrate 3rd party libraries and Firebase services to add functionality to your app.

+### Setting Up and Getting Started with Android Studio
+1. Go to this [link](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and install the latest JDK.
+2. Now download the Android Studio and SDK tools bundle from [here](https://developer.android.com/studio/).
+3. Install the Android Studio and SDK following the set up.
+Keep note of the SDK location.
+4. If you encounter any error go to settings later to solve it.

 ### Official Documentation

 [Google Developers Guide for Android](https://developer.android.com/training/index.html)